 The Fair Labor Association (FLA) has closely monitored the human rights abuses in Xinjiang, China over the past two years.
-In an April 2019 issue brief, we cautioned FLA affiliates to conduct additional due diligence to detect potential instances of forced labor in Xinjiang.
+In an April 2019 issue brief, we cautioned FLA members to conduct additional due diligence to detect potential instances of forced labor in Xinjiang.
 Based on increasing evidence of measures targeting Uyghurs we updated that guidance in January 2020 to advise that effective due diligence was no longer possible in the Region.
 We advised companies to map product supply chains to determine if the cotton/yarn/textiles used in their finished goods originated in Xinjiang, and to presume that raw materials, semi-finished, or finished goods from Xinjiang are likely to be produced with forced labor.
 We also cautioned that companies should presume there is forced labor when workers are recruited or deployed through government labor agencies in factories throughout China.

-In a March 2020 statement, the FLA Board of Directors called for the Chinese government to end forced labor and other human rights abuses in Xinjiang and directed affiliates to review their sourcing relationships (direct and indirect) in Xinjiang, identify alternative sourcing opportunities, and develop timebound plans to ensure that their sourcing is in line with the FLA’s principles.
+In a March 2020 statement, the FLA Board of Directors called for the Chinese government to end forced labor and other human rights abuses in Xinjiang and directed members to review their sourcing relationships (direct and indirect) in Xinjiang, identify alternative sourcing opportunities, and develop timebound plans to ensure that their sourcing is in line with the FLA’s principles.

 Since the FLA issued that statement nine months ago, evidence from a range of credible sources, including governments and independent researchers, continues to mount indicating that the Chinese government is expanding its policy of repression.
 The evidence shows that Uyghurs and other ethnic minorities remain subject to horrendous, ongoing human rights abuses, including arbitrary detention and forced labor.
 Significantly, more than 100 international civil society organizations have joined forces in a Call to Action to stop forced labor in Xinjiang, an effort we believe is helpful in seeking to address these systemic rights abuses.